 Fear- “What will others say”, “I have never done that before”, and “What if I don’t like it”, can all be excuses to hold you back.
 Find the courage to try something different and if you don’t like it don’t do it again.

-A part of my journey when alone included getting a Christmas tree and decorating it “MY WAY”, which included white lights, white pearls, a pink fuzzy star and a few new ornaments.
+A part of my journey when first alone included getting a Christmas tree and decorating it “MY WAY”.
+Well, it was decision; which included white lights, white pearls, a pink fuzzy star along with a few new ornaments.
 Friends smiled when they saw my tree and bought me a few PINK ornaments they felt personified me.

 The point is, find what makes your heart sing, your smile light up and don’t stop living because life is not what you had planned.